Contracts with Traceur

 After two days of playing with it, I’m happy with the result.
 Sure it’s not production ready, but it’s enough to have fun.

-• require and ensure are used to express preconditions and postconditions of a function.
-They are checked at runtime.
+are used to express preconditions and postconditions of a function.
+They are checked at runtime.- Inside

-• $old contains the variable values before the execution of the function.
+contains the variable values before the execution of the function.$result

-• invariant expresses conditions of an object that are true after every method invocation.
-They are also checked at runtime.
+expresses conditions of an object that are true after every method invocation.
+They are also checked at runtime.pure

-• pure marks a function as pure, meaning that it accesses neither this nor variables from outside its scope (global values).
-This is checked at compile time.
+nor variables from outside its scope (global values).
+This is checked at compile time.pure(this)

 The source code is on github, and there’s a playground here.